HasselAssel/WebArea/README.md

 Rather use extern image like resources as they don't compress well and will make the link huge (maybe even too huge).

 The default file is index.html.
-It also needs like a second to build.

-Also I dont know css so not pretty (css 100% vibe coded).
+(css 100% vibe coded 💯)

 Obviously inspired by [TextArea](https://textarea.my/#80jNyclXSCvKz1UIT01yLEpNVPgwf8lkAA==)